 To inform us about something we have done well, you can submit a compliment by:

-- downloading, completing and submitting the Customer Comments Form
+- completing our Online Customer Comments Form

 The Courts Service makes every effort to ensure that the services we provide to our customers fully meet their needs and expectations and are delivered in a friendly, courteous and efficient manner.